- Parents Home

-Obesity increases kids' chances of developing medical problems that can affect their present and future health.
+Obesity puts kids at risk for medical problems that can affect their health now and in the future.
 These include serious conditions like type 2 diabetes, high blood pressure, and high cholesterol — all once considered adult diseases.

 Overweight and obese kids are also at risk for:

-bone and joint problems
+- bone and joint problems

-shortness of breath that makes exercise, sports, or any physical activity more difficult and may make asthma symptoms worse or lead kids to develop the condition
+- shortness of breath that makes exercise, sports, or any physical activity more difficult.
+This also can make asthma symptoms worse or lead kids to develop asthma.

-a tendency to mature earlier (overweight kids may be taller and more sexually mature than their peers, raising expectations that they should act as old as they look, not as old as they are; overweight girls may have irregular menstrual cycles and fertility problems in adulthood)
+- a tendency to mature earlier.
+Overweight kids may be taller and more sexually mature than their peers, raising expectations that they should act as old as they look, not as old as they are.
+Overweight girls may have irregular menstrual cycles and fertility problems in adulthood.

-liver and gall bladder disease
+- liver and gallbladder disease

 Cardiovascular risk factors (including high blood pressure, high cholesterol, and diabetes) that develop in childhood can lead to heart disease, heart failure, and stroke in adulthood.
-Preventing or treating overweight and obesity in kids may lower their risk of cardiovascular disease as they get older.
+Preventing or treating overweight and obesity in kids may help protect them from these problems as they get older.

-Once your child's BMI is known, it can be plotted on a standard BMI chart.
-Kids ages 2 to 19 fall into one of four categories:
+On a standard BMI chart, kids ages 2 to 19 fall into one of four categories:

-underweight: BMI below the 5th percentile
+- underweight: BMI below the 5th percentile

-normal weight: BMI at the 5th and less than the 85th percentile
+- normal weight: BMI at the 5th and less than the 85th percentile

-overweight: BMI at the 85th and below 95th percentiles
+- overweight: BMI at the 85th and below 95th percentiles

-obese: BMI at or above 95th percentile
+- obese: BMI at or above 95th percentile

-BMI calculations aren't used to estimate body fat in babies and young toddlers.
-For kids younger than 2, doctors use weight-for-length charts to determine how a baby's weight compares with his or her length.
-Any child who falls at or above the 85th percentile may be considered overweight.
+For kids younger than 2 years old, doctors use weight-for-length charts instead of BMI to determine how a baby's weight compares with his or her length.
+Any child under 2 who falls at or above the 95th percentile may be considered overweight.

-If you're worried that your child or teen may be overweight, make an appointment with your doctor, who will ask about eating and activity habits and make suggestions on how to make positive changes.
+If you're worried, take your child or teen to see the doctor.
+The doctor will ask about eating and activity habits and make suggestions on how to make positive changes.
 The doctor also may order blood tests to look for some of the medical problems associated with obesity.

-Depending on your child's BMI (or weight-for-length measurement), age, and health, the doctor may refer you to a registered dietitian for additional advice and, possibly, might recommend a comprehensive weight management program.
+Depending on your child's BMI (or weight-for-length measurement) and health, the doctor may refer you to a registered dietitian or a weight management program.

-A number of things contribute to becoming overweight.
-Dietary and lifestyle habits, lack of exercise, genetics, or a combination of these can be involved.
-In some instances, endocrine problems, genetic syndromes, and medicines can be linked to excessive weight gain.
+A number of things contribute to a person becoming overweight.
+Diet habits, lack of exercise, genetics, or a combination of these can be involved.
+In some instances, too much weight gain may be due to an endocrine problem, genetic , or some medicines.

 Diet and Lifestyle

-Much of what we eat is quick and easy — from fat-laden fast food to microwave and prepackaged meals.
-Daily schedules are so jam-packed that there's little time to prepare healthier meals or to squeeze in some exercise.
-Portion sizes, in the home and out, have grown greatly.
+Much of what we eat is quick and easy — from fat-filled fast food to processed and prepackaged meals.
+Daily schedules are so busy that there's little time to make healthier meals or to squeeze in some exercise.
+Portion sizes, in the home and out, are too large.

+Plus, modern life is sedentary.
+Kids spend more time playing with electronic devices than actively playing outside.
 Kids who watch TV more than 4 hours a day are more likely to be overweight compared with kids who watch 2 hours or less.
-Not surprisingly, TV in the bedroom is also linked to increased likelihood of being overweight.
+And kids who have a TV in the bedroom also are more likely to be overweight.

 Exercise and Physical Activity

-Kids should be active every day.
-Older kids and teens should get 60 minutes of moderate to vigorous exercise or physical activity, including aerobic and muscle- and bone-strengthening activities.
-Children ages 2 to 5 years should play actively several times each day.
+Many kids don't get enough physical activity.
+Older kids and teens should get 1 hour or more of moderate to vigorous exercise every day, including and muscle- and bone-strengthening activities.
+Kids ages 2 to 5 years should play actively several times each day.

-People in the same family tend to have similar eating patterns, maintain the same levels of physical activity, and adopt the same attitudes toward being overweight.
-A child's risk of obesity greatly increases if one or more parent is overweight or obese.
+People in the same family tend to have similar eating patterns, levels of physical activity, and attitudes toward being overweight.
+A child's chances of being overweight increase if one or both parent is overweight or obese.

-The key to keeping kids of all ages at a healthy weight is taking a whole-family "practice what you preach" approach.
+The key to keeping kids of all ages at a healthy weight is taking a whole-family approach.
 Make healthy eating and exercise a family affair.
-Get your kids involved by letting them help you plan and prepare healthy meals, and take them along when you go grocery shopping so they can learn how to make good food choices.
+Get your kids involved by letting them help you plan and prepare healthy meals.
+Take them along when you go grocery shopping.
+Teach them how to make good food choices.

-Try to avoid these common food/eating behavior traps:
+Try to avoid these common traps:

-Don't reward kids for good behavior or try to stop bad behavior with sweets or treats.
-Come up with other ways to change behavior.
+- Don't reward kids for good behavior or try to stop bad behavior with sweets or treats.
+Find other ways to change behavior.

-Don't maintain a clean-plate policy.
-Be aware of kids' hunger cues.
-Even babies who turn away from the bottle or breast send signals that they're full.
-If kids are satisfied, don't force them to continue eating.
+- Don't have a clean-plate policy.
+Even babies turn away from the bottle or breast to send signals that they're full.
+If kids are satisfied, don't force them to keep eating.
 Reinforce the idea that they should only eat when they're hungry.